 Kalaupapa’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Kalaupapa is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Kalaupapa is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 In Kalaupapa, a lot of people use the bus to get to work every day though Kalaupapa is a relatively small town.
 Those that ride the bus are primarily traveling out of town to good jobs in other cities.